Gopichand Padalkar

 Gopichand Kundalik Padalkar (born 1 October 1982) is an Indian politician.
 He is a member of the Bharatiya Janata Party.
-He is a member of Maharashtra Legislative Council.
-He got elected to the Legislative Council by MLA's (unopposed) on 14 May 2020.
-Previously he was with the Vanchit Bahujan Aghadi, he started his political career with the Rashtriya Samaj Paksha.
+He is a member of 2024 Maharashtra Legislative Assembly from Jath constituency.
+He previously got elected to the Legislative Council (unopposed) on 14 May 2020.
+He started his political career with the Rashtriya Samaj Paksha, fought first MLA election from BJP in 2014.
 He rejoined BJP before the 2019 Maharashtra Legislative Elections.
 He is also a film maker and an actor.
+He is BJP spokesperson and a firebrand Hindu OBC leader.